NRSrivastava/Movie-Review-Finder/README.md

 Download the jar file provided.
 Open command prompt/power shell/terminal where you have the downloaded file.
-Type the command "java -jar <full file name with extension>" and hit Enter.
+Type the command "java -jar <-full jar file name with extension->" and hit Enter.
 Follow the on-screen instructions and enjoy.🙂🙂